“Why am I trying to become what I don’t want to be when all I want is out there, waiting for me the minute I say I know who I am.”

 Knowing oneself has tremendous importance for all of the major life decisions one might make.
 Making life choices that are in line with who one is—who one was created to be—leads to a more fulfilling life.
 I know that “self-fulfillment” has become a dirty word for those who rightly understand that life is not “all about me,” but about a greater purpose.
 This is true.
 At the same time, each of us is created as a unique individual with unique gifts, talents, and callings that were designed for a purpose.
 Self-fulfillment doesn’t necessarily mean selfish fulfillment.
 It can mean fulfillment of all that one was created to be.
 The satisfaction one feels at having achieved one’s rightful desires is no more selfish or wrong a thing than the satisfaction of the apple tree in bringing forth the fruit it was designed to bear.

-This is the tragic story of a man destroyed by false values that are not his own.
-The hardest question to answer is this: What do I want?
-The answer is rarely evident.
-You must first know who you are before you can understand the desires of your heart, and that is always a painful process.
+Death of a Salesman is the tragic story of a man destroyed by false values that are not his own.
+We must first know who we are before we can fully understand the God-given desires of our hearts, and that is always a painful process.
 The fortunate learn quickly, but they are the exception.

 Again, Dr. Prior writes: